CRMDS/Kinetic-Injury-Triage/Scripts/README.md

 - Saves per-epoch metrics, confusion matrices, and model checkpoints

 `finetune.py` is similar to `train.py` but designed for **secondary fine-tuning** (e.g., from MIMIC-III to Ingham data).
 It loads existing `.pt` model weights, applies new parameters, and outputs fine-tuned weights and evaluation results.
+This script accepts both `test_split/val_split' as arguments while fine-tuning.

 `predict.py` is the **prediction and evaluation script**.
 It loads trained or fine-tuned models and generates predictions with: